 Specialist palliative care services

-Based in a hospital, hospice or local clinic, specialist palliative care is provided by a team of professionals with training and expertise in support for life-shortening illness.
+Based in a hospital, hospice or local clinic, specialist palliative care is provided by a team of trained professionals.
+They support people with life-shortening illnesses.
 In many cases, services can also be provided by home visit, or in a residential or nursing care home.

 This type of care looks at the person’s needs as a whole.
 It includes symptom management, but also practical, social, spiritual and psychological support.
 The care ranges from clinical and counselling support to complementary therapy and financial guidance.
 Carers and close family are also included in the support.

-Palliative care is usually free, but some services may charge, such as complementary therapies.
+Palliative care is usually free, but some related services may charge, such as complementary therapies.

 Find out more in our information sheet 3D – Hospice and palliative care